vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

     - Select the disk format and destination datastore
     - Select the network for the VM to connect to

-    **NOTE**: If you select thick provisioning as the disk format, when Tanzu Community Edition creates cluster node VMs from the template, the full size of each node's disk will be reserved.
-This can rapidly consume storage if you deploy many clusters or clusters with many nodes.
-However, if you select thin provisioning, as you deploy clusters this can give a false impression of the amount of storage that is available.
-If you select thin provisioning, there might be enough storage available at the time that you deploy clusters, but storage might run out as the clusters run and accumulate data.
    d.
 Click **Finish** to deploy the VM.
    e.
 When the OVA deployment finishes, right-click the VM and select **Template** > **Convert to Template**.